Let’s see if the other tools on the page can help us determine which service was deployed.

 Let’s see what the table tells us.
-As with the Compare Tags table, the duration shown is the time that the operation was in the critical path during the regression and compares it to the baseline.
+As with the Compare Attributes table, the duration shown is the time that the operation was in the critical path during the regression and compares it to the baseline.

 It looks like the latency for

 write-cache on the

 inventory service grew by 115ms and is the only operation with a remarkable change.
 And we know that the Compare Attributes table told us that the

 large_batch=true attribute value is likely involved with the latency.
 So if we can find out if

 write-cache has that attribute value, then it’s highly likely that it’s the culprit.

 We’ll be able to determine that in the next step.
 For now, let’s see if there was a deploy for this service since we also know from the attribute table that a new version was highly correlated with the latency.

 The Compare Operations table lets you go back to the Service Health view for an operation using the More ( ⋮ ) icon.
 Doing this will verify if there was a deployment at the time latency on our service started.